pnbv/stacit/key-lift.md

 Category: Review
 Tags: key,lift,ponder

-As it turns out the lift of the keypress doen't require a review.
+As it turns out the keypress' lift doen't require a review.